rokosbasilisk/rokosbasilisk.github.io/_posts/2025-07-23-scaling-compression.markdown

 ## Conclusion

-It has been argued that LLMs trained only on text can form proto-AGI world models [Thoughts on the Alignment Implications of Scaling Language Models](https://bmk.sh/2021/06/02/Thoughts-on-the-Alignment-Implications-of-Scaling-Language-Models/).
+It has been argued that LLMs trained only on text can form [world models for proto-AGI](https://bmk.sh/2021/06/02/Thoughts-on-the-Alignment-Implications-of-Scaling-Language-Models/).
 These compression results reinforce that claim: despite text-only pretraining, LLMs compress images and speech following clear power laws.

-We hypothesize two primary mechanisms:
+We hypothesize two primary mechanisms responsible for this:

 1. **In-Context Learning (ICL)**
    Within a given token window, self-attention adapts on-the-fly to file-specific patterns (repeating pixels, periodic audio cycles), shaving off most of the entropy.